 - Assessed the relationship of discrepancies between self-views and perceived other-views to self-handicapping, conformity, and extrinsic goal behaviors

-The Presidential proposal deadline is March 14, 2017.
+The Presidential proposal deadline is April 3, 2017 by 11:59 pm.
 Past successful proposals are available for review online in the Academic Commons.

 Proposals, transcripts, and supporting materials must be submitted online.

 - I notice that a lot of past presidential scholars have been majoring in the sciences.
 I am a Philosophy major - will I have a chance?